 - Ask members to send in footage for recruitment marketing videos and social media posts.
-Ensure those not recruiting are heavily represented since PNMs will not be able to "meet" them in recruitment. - If PNM essays or questions from registration are available from the campus Panhellenic, sisters who are not recruiting can review them and add comments to MyVote. - Create a matching committee for members to strategically assist with matching. - Create a technology team that can provide support with any virtual rounds and/or videos/music played during recruitment rounds. - For a virtual recruitment round, a technology committee can be implemented to support the recruitment experience on the selected platform.
-This can include serving as a "host" and dividing PNMs and recruiters into breakout rooms, in addition to the unique needs of the chapter/campus. - Ensure members are writing Recommendation Forms on PNMs they know before recruitment. - Ask members to make match suggestions for PNMs and recruiters for recruitment events. - Allow time at the end or beginning of a recruitment event to host a small sisterhood activity. - Create teams to plan and execute a few sisterhood events during prep week or after recruitment rounds.
+In a virtual recruitment, ensure those not recruiting are heavily represented since PNMs will not be able to "meet" them in recruitment. - If PNM essays or questions from registration are available from the campus Panhellenic, sisters who are not recruiting can review them and add comments to MvVote. - Create a matching committee for members to strategically assist with matching. - If virtual, create a technology team that can serve as the main facilitators for virtual rounds. - For a virtual recruitment, a technology committee can be implemented to support the recruitment experience on the selected platform.
+This can include serving as a "host" and dividing PNMs and recruiters into breakout rooms, in addition to the unique needs of the chapter/campus. - Ensure members are writing Recommendation Forms. - Ask members to make match suggestions for PNMs and recruiters for recruitment events. - Allow time at the end or beginning of a recruitment event to host a small sisterhood activity. - Create teams to plan and execute a few sisterhood events during prep week or after recruitment rounds.
 They do not have to be large some small group activities are fantastic, too! - Have members assigned to lead energizers before recruitment rounds - Provide chapter members a chance to give other members shoutouts for how hard they are working during recruitment. - Host virtual or in-person speakers to share encouragement or highlight a specific skill the chapter is working to improve on. - Give the chapter shoutouts or share highlights at the end of every day. - Ask specific members of diverse years in school for feedback on how to better include and uplift members.